10yard/dkafe/readme.md

 ## What's next?

- - Extend the default frontend setup to include support for NES Donkey Kong hacks.
- - Add Crazy Kong and Donkey Kong 3 interface support to the default frontend.
+ - Maybe add Crazy Kong and Donkey Kong 3 with interface support to the default frontend.
+ - Maybe extend the default frontend setup to include support for NES Donkey Kong hacks.
+ - Create an x86 binary release for Windows.
+Currently only x64 is available.
- - Alternative frontend preconfigured with vertical arcade games (as replacement for 60-in-1) e.g. Pacman, Ms Pacman, Galaga, Burger Time, Frogger.
-No roms provided.
+ - Create an alternative frontend made for vertical arcade games (like 60-in-1 board) with DK, Pacman, Ms Pacman, Galaga, Burger Time, Frogger etc.  No roms will be provided.
- - Allow some options to be easily changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off).

 ## I need help with

  - Creating .png icons for popular arcade machine.
 See the **dkafe/artwork/icon** folder.
+ - Testing and tweaking the unlock mode.

 ## Thanks to